geo-chen/safe/README.md

 Without sudo/admin rights, log collection would be limited.

 The current setup provides two options for log ingestion:
- 1. Splunk forwarder - installing splunk forwarder on the master server where the forensics scripts are run.
+ 1. Splunk forwarder - installing Splunk forwarder on the master server where the forensics scripts are run.
  2. Dropbox - setting up syncing Dropbox folders on master server and Splunk server.

 In our tests over mobile network, the time taken for syncing and ingesting was within ten seconds.